overturetool/overturetool.github.io/_netmeetings/Net-Meeting-90.md

 I've updated VDMJ and Overture to support the "pure operation" feature described by RM#27.
 This is only enabled in "vdm10" mode (not classic).
 I need people to test the feature before we merge the change into the main branch.
 The Overture changes are currently on a separate "ncb/pureoperations" branch.
 Note also that VDMJ has moved from SourceForge to GitHub (as SF was down for a couple of weeks!).
 See https://github.com/nickbattle/vdmj.

+#### VDM-SL to JML annotated Java

+I (PJ) found some flaws in the way that the JML generator handles atomic execution and state invariants that I have fixed.
+A new release of the JML generator will ship with the next release of Overture.

 ##  Release Planning